checkmyws/checkmyws-plugin-wordpress/README.md

 # Check my Website plugin for Wordpress

+Check my Website plugin developped for Wordpress.

+It is free to use it but you need to subscribe an account on the Check my Website service to work with api data of your website.

 ## What is Check my Website ?

 Check My Website is a service to remotely monitor websites availability and performance every minute from various places around the world.